DFHack/dfhack/Readme.rst

 embark-tools
 ------------
-A collection of tools for embarking.
+A collection of embark-related tools.

 Usage::